fontello/fontello/README.md

 download your webfont bundle.
 We generate everything you need, ready for publishing on your website!

-Don't forget about donations...
-These are some awesome icons, available with an open source license :) .
-A donation is the best way to express gratitude for our work.
+Don't forget about donations :)

 ## Embedded Fonts <a name="embedded"></a>